What happened in the hours before, during and after a catastrophic deluge hit Texas Hill Country

 She was not alone.
 Still, state emergency management officials had activated emergency response resources as early as the evening of July 2, warning of potential flooding heading into the July Fourth holiday weekend.
 The alerts – including critical warnings the National Weather Service said gave preliminary lead times of more than three hours before flash flooding conditions occurred – would grow more dire.

 Torrential rains transformed the pristine Guadalupe River, unleashing roaring cascades in the predawn hours of Independence Day along 40 miles of Kerr County – claiming at least 106 lives there alone, including 36 children.
-The confirmed death toll statewide was 132 as of Monday morning.
+Statewide, at least 135 people were killed in the flooding.

-Nearly 150 people are still missing statewide – at least 140 of them in Kerr County.
+As of July 21, three people remain missing – all in Kerr County.

 More than a summer’s worth of rain had fallen in the area overnight into the holiday, swelling part of the river from about 3 feet to 30 feet in just 45 minutes and turning the beloved waterway into a killer.
 The catastrophic deluge laid waste to communities across Kerr and Kendall counties, where neighborhoods and RV parks, as well as the 18 or so youth camps attended by thousands of kids each summer, were swept away in its fury.